alexavil/DoppelBot/README.md

 We encourage the bot to be self-hosted.
 Please follow this guide to install the bot.

+**Important:** Usage of some functions and commands may be restricted in some countries, such as Russia.
+Please host the bot in a neutral location.

 ### Basic Installation

 1. Create a new Discord application and copy the bot's token.